Child Care Licensing Benchmark Project

 There is little evidence suggesting that regulations

 contribute to the decline in the supply of child care.
-Learn what policies can increase the number of providers and ensure that children are safe in our blog post and one-pager about deregulation.
+Learn what policies can increase the number of providers and ensure that children are safe in our resource about deregulation.

 Explore State Data from All 50 States